Rendanic/nomad-pack-community-registry/packs/promtail/README.md

 [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) is an agent which ships the contents of local logs to a private Loki instance or [Grafana Cloud](https://grafana.com/oss/loki).
 It is usually deployed to every machine that has applications needed to be monitored.

 This pack deploys Promtail as a Nomad [System Job](https://www.nomadproject.io/docs/schedulers#system) using the `grafana/promtail` Docker image and Consul Service named "promtail".
+It reads journald and job logfiles from nomad and send them to loki

 ## Dependencies

 This pack requires Linux clients to run properly.

+Do not forget to set `client_urls` or use a custom configuration with `promtail_custom_config`.

 ## Configuration